Shaking Up the Rhythm

 About the Author

-Dr. Lowe is a graduate of Loyola University with a Doctor of Optometry Degree from the Illinois College of Optometry, where she was awarded Alumnus of the Year in 2002.
-She has published several articles regarding eye health and speaks at many optometric conferences across the country.
-She serves on the Contact Lens and Cornea Section, is a spokesperson for the American Optometric Association, Director of Vision Source Chicagoland, and is active in several other well-respected optometric organizations.
-Dr. Lowe is also the owner of Professional Eye Care Center, Inc.
+Dr. Lowe of Professional Eye Care Center, Inc., is a graduate of Loyola University with a Doctor of Optometry Degree from the Illinois College of Optometry.
+She has published several articles on eye health and speaks at many optometric conferences across the country.
+She serves on the Contact Lens and Cornea Section, is a spokesperson for the American Optometric Association, Director of Vision Source Chicagoland, and is active in many other optometric organizations.